Paving Matroids: Defining Equations and Associated Varieties: Paving matroids with no points of degree greater than

-\begin{remark} Note that Theorem~\ref{theo lift} provides a generating set for $I_{M}$, obtained by taking the union of the finite set of generators of $I_{\mathcal{C}(M)}$ and the finite set of generators of $L_{q}(M)$ for every $q\in \mathbb{C}^{n}$.
-In particular, this generalizes Theorems~4.8 and~5.7 from \cite{Fatemeh3}.
-However, the computed generating set of $I_{M}$ is not finite.
-Therefore, in the following sections, our focus will be on finding a finite generating set for $I_{M}$.
-Nevertheless, Theorem~\ref{theo lift} will remain essential in achieving this goal. \end{remark}
+\begin{remark} Note that Theorem~\ref{theo lift} provides a generating set for $I_{M}$, up to radical, thereby generalizing Theorems~4.8 and~5.7 from \cite{Fatemeh3}.
+However, the computed generating set is not finite.
+Therefore, in the following sections, we focus on finding a finite generating set for $I_{M}$, up to radical.
+Nevertheless, Theorem~\ref{theo lift} will remain essential in achieving this goal.Moreover, we would like to emphasize that we have neither empirical nor theoretical reasons to believe that the radical could be omitted in this case. \end{remark}